Calls for Nominations:

 - A two-page A4 statement (12 pt. font, single line spacing) in which the candidate explains the original theoretical and empirical contributions of the thesis to both Chinese Studies and to the relevant disciplinary or interdisciplinary fields.

-- The candidate also needs to arrange for either a dissertation supervisor or a thesis examiner to submit a recommendation letter to the panel, care of the Administrative Chair of the BACS Doctoral Thesis Prize, which evaluates the quality of the dissertation.
-The recommendation letter needs to be emailed by the referee directly to the Administrative Chair (email@example.com) by 15th April 2021.
+- The candidate also needs to arrange for either a thesis supervisor or a thesis examiner to submit a recommendation letter to the panel, care of the Administrative Chair of the BACS Doctoral Thesis Prize, which evaluates the quality of the thesis.
+The recommendation letter needs to be emailed by the referee directly to the Administrative Chair (email@example.com) by 15th April 2023.

 - Please note that all emails to the Administrative Chair need to have ‘BACS Doctoral Thesis Prize’ and the candidate’s full name in the email subject line.

 - Late submissions will not be accepted.

 Based on these documents, the Award Panel will draw up a short list of nominees.
-The Award Panel members for 2022 are: William Hurst (Cambridge) Xiaoning Lu (SOAS) and Rana Mitter (Oxford).
-On 25th June 2022, the Awards Panel will invite the shortlisted nominees to submit an electronic copy of their dissertation to each of the panel members by email.
+The Award Panel members for 2022 are: Harriet Evans (LSE), Jane Duckett (Glasgow) and Xuelei Huang (Edinburgh).
+On 25th June 2023, the Awards Panel will invite the shortlisted nominees to submit an electronic copy of their thesis to each of the panel members by email.

-The winner will be announced at the BACS Annual General Meeting to be held at the University of Oxford, 31st August to 2nd September 2022.
+The winner will be announced at the BACS Annual General Meeting during the BACS Annual Conference to be held at the King’s College London on the 7th and 8th of September 2023.
 The winner will receive a prize of £500 and support in attending the conference.
-The dissertation abstracts and bio of the winner will be posted on the BACS website.
+The thesis abstract and bio of the winner will be posted on the BACS website.

-The launch of the best doctoral thesis prize is an opportunity to highlight the important and innovative research that is being conducted on China across the UK higher education sector and among UK-based academics at the early career stages.
+The best doctoral thesis prize is an opportunity to highlight the important and innovative research that is being conducted on China across the UK higher education sector and among UK-based academics at the early career stage.